2020 riots: Delhi Police file supplementary charge sheet in two cases against Tahir Hussain | www.lokmattimes.com

 New Delhi, July 4 Delhi Police on Tuesday filed two supplementary charge sheets before a Delhi court in connection with two cases against MCD councillor Tahir Hussain for his alleged involvement in the 2020 riots in North-East Delhi.

-The supplementary charge sheets have been filed in the Karkardooma court, which had earlier questioned the time and date of the incidents in the two cases in February 2020.
+The supplementary charge sheets have been filed before Additional Sessions Judge Pulastya Pramachala of Karkardooma court, which had earlier questioned the time and date of the incidents in the two cases in February 2020.

+The court had raised query to provide concrete description of time as well, apart from date and place of each alleged incident and to submit synopsis with reference to relevant pieces of evidence.

+Special public prosecutor Madhukar Pandey filed the additional submissions/synopsis in pursuance to the direction given earlier.

 According to the plea submitted by Hussain, both the FIRs alleged rioting on February 25, 2020, between 4 p.m. and 5 p.m., with accusations of Hussain's involvement and the use of his roof to store petrol bombs.